Friends of Kashmir – An integrated approach to solving Kashmir’s Education Challenges

-And I was sitting there and wondering what if all these organisations can come together, form a consortium, create a common goal and then jointly work together towards the same.
+And I was sitting there and wondering what if all these organisations can come together?
+What if they form a consortium, create a common goal and then jointly work together towards the same.
 Each will bring in their core competency, their area of expertise and will be in sync with what the other organisation is doing.
 With such a 360 degree approach, I feel that we can be much closer to the dream of transforming education ecosystem for the underserved learners.

 You may argue that the logic presented above is valid for all states and not just J&K. Yes, you are right.
 J&K just brings some additional challenges as shared above like that of reach, extreme weather and insurgency.
 And still there are organisations who are working in such an environment.

 At iDream Education, we are open to collaborating with any like minded organisation who can strongly align with our vision.
 If you would like to open up a discussion, please feel free to write to me at firstname.lastname@example.org.

-If you are working in J&K on any aspect of education, please tell us about it in the comments section below, leave your email ID and we shall reach out to you soon.
+If you are working in J&K on any aspect of education, please tell us about it in the comments section below.
+Please do leave your email ID and we shall reach out to you soon.

-Finally, if you have been a part of a successful partnership which has helped you to scale your solution, please do share with our friends and fellow readers in the comments section below.
+Finally, have you been a part of a successful partnership which has helped you to scale your solution?
+Please do share with our friends and fellow readers in the comments section below.

 Generations of kashmir have been misguided with distorted content being thrown to their eyes and ears for long.
 That was definitely going to affect Kashmir’s education , but not anymore.

 Let us all get together and re-connect them to life shaping, positive content and growth.

 The above post has been written by our co-founder of idreameducation, as a reflection of his personal experience of working with the government schools in Kashmir